 You must not miss the Arts Centre; built in 1768 it is one of the oldest provincial theatres in England, which holds many events throughout the year.
 The Steam Brewery, Browne’s Hospital’s and the 12th century ruins of St Leonard’s Priory are all worth a look.
 You may well find an event going on in the town or on the riverside Meadows, in this ‘town of festivals’.

 The popular Town Trail takes you through Stamford exploring quaint passageways, main thoroughfares and market squares.
+Guided walks are also available with official guides.
 So whether the tranquil river walks, fine Georgian buildings or the more modern attractions captivate you, Stamford has something to charm everyone.

 On the outskirts of Stamford is one of the most impressive Elizabethan houses in England, Burghley House - with eighteen treasure-filled state rooms boasting a world-renowned collection of tapestries, porcelain and paintings.
 The stunning Garden of Surprises and sculpture garden complete the picture.